 We keep coming back to this because it should be your top concern.
 Go the extra mile, from providing a rich resource for searchers to catering to every step in the journey you want them to have.
 Make your site the best answer to your users’ questions, for as many people as possible.
 Put this into action:

-Beyond being an authoritative voice in your industry, the final set of tasks within our framework is centered around link building.
-Create original content that is link worthy and structure your site so that the most important content is easy to find via internal links.
-Once you’ve done that, keep the content coming, and keep it fresh!
+Beyond being an authoritative voice in your industry, the final set of tasks within our framework are centered around link building.
+Create original content that is link-worthy and structure your site so that the most important content is easy to find via internal links.
+Once you’ve done that, keep the content coming, and keep the content fresh!
 No matter what, put the best of what you have to offer front and center.
-Move into action, but only after Usability and Relevance are covered:
+Move into action, but only after Usability and Relevance are covered.

 SEO = Content, or Content = SEO

 This is probably evident by now, but it bears repeating: There is no SEO without attention to content.
-Here are some basic steps you can implement to take your content to the next level.
+Here are some summary points on how to create the best content possible.